sktime/enhancement-proposals/steps/23_proba_forecasting_distr/step.md

 `skpro` is rebooted with a dependency on `skbase`.

+Requires:

+* professional package structure, CI/CD - `sktime` or `skbase` can be used as template
+* live refactor, with experimental branch of `sktime` depending on `skpro`
+* dependency change over multiple release cycles, with deprecation/change management

+(the above is similar to refactoring `BaseObject` into `skbase`)

 ### Phase 4 - extend distributions

 * more metrics/losses, e.g., squared integral loss; survival loss
 * more distributions
-* more distribution methdos, e.g., integrated cdf, integrated survival function
+* more distribution methods, e.g., integrated cdf, integrated survival function
 * optional: additional distribution backends